JAI-REX/My-token-metacrafter/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at Remix Ethereum IDE.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., MyToken.sol).
-Copy and paste the following code into the file: // code:
+Save the file with a .sol extension (e.g., token.sol).
+Copy and paste the following code into the file:
+// code:

-// SPDX-License-Identifier: MIT
+    // SPDX-License-Identifier:MIT
     pragma solidity ^0.8.18;

-contract MyToken {
+    contract Mytoken{

     string public Mytoken_Name = "TREX";
     string public Mytoken_abbrv = "REX";
     uint public total_Supply = 0;

     mapping(address => uint)public balance;